thangckt/thangckt.github.io/docs/cluster/compile/GPAW.md

 ##### test UCX

-so far, not work with UCX because error: address not mapped
+so far, not work with UCX because error: address not mapped.
+So use openIB in openMPI

 ``` sh
 module load conda/conda3